nowane/Asteroids/README.md

   ### Integrations

-  ### Version control- workspace and repository storage
+  ### Version Control- Workspace and Repository Storage

 - [Git](https://git-scm.com/) - Version control software used to commit and push code to the GitHub repository where the source code is stored.
 - [Gitpod](https://www.gitpod.io/) - Main workspace IDE (Integrated Development Environment).